Last updated on August 17th, 2022 at 12:18 pm

 What the heck is MTTFd???

-When you first start to work through ISO 13849 – 1, the first thing that will smack you in the head are all the new acronyms.
-The first one you’ll run into is ‘PL’, of course, since the entire purpose of the standard is to aid the designer in determining the reliability Performance Level of the control system.
+When you start working through ISO 13849-1, the first thing that will smack you in the head is all the new acronyms.
+The first one you’ll run into is ‘PL,’ since the entire purpose of the standard is to aid the designer in determining the Performance Level of the control system.
 Shortly after that, you’ll find yourself face to face with MTTFd.

 MTTFd, or the Mean Time To Failure (dangerous), is the name given to the expected failure rate per year for a component used in a system that is being analyzed.
-This rate differs from the straight failure rate for the component because it’s limited to the failures that result in a dangerous failure mode, or that may lead to a hazard.
+This rate differs from the straight failure rate for the component because it’s limited to the failures that result in a dangerous failure mode leading to an immediate increase in risk to the user.

 So how do you get this data?

 Obtaining MTTFd data for a component should be easy for a designer.
-Component manufacturers who market components intended for safety applications should provide this data in the component specifications, but there are thousands, perhaps millions, of different components being marketed today for use in safety systems.
-Most of the major manufacturers are already providing this figure or a figure that can be used to derive MTTFd, B10d, but for many components, this data is simply not available.
+Component manufacturers who market components intended for safety applications should provide this data in the specifications.
+Still, thousands, perhaps millions, of different components are being marketed today for use in safety systems.
+Most major manufacturers are already providing this figure or a figure that can be used to derive MTTFd and B10d.
+Still, for many components, this data is simply not available.

 Here are some randomly chosen examples of manufacturer’s specification sheets that give this data: